Georgetown University Medical Center

-Georgetown University Medical Center is a biomedical research and educational organization that responsible for over 80% of Georgetown University's sponsored research funding and is led by Edward B. Healton, MD, the Executive Vice President for Health Sciences and Executive Dean of the School of Medicine.
+Georgetown University Medical Center is a Washington, D.C.–based biomedical research and educational organization affiliated with Georgetown University that is responsible for over 80% of the university's sponsored research funding and is led by Edward B. Healton, MD, the Executive Vice President for Health Sciences and Executive Dean of the School of Medicine.

-The medical center adjoins Georgetown University Hospital on the university's main campus in Washington, DC.
+The medical center adjoins Georgetown University Hospital on the university's main campus in Washington, D.C.
 It encompasses four sectors of medical education and research: Georgetown University School of Medicine, the School of Nursing and Health Studies, Georgetown Lombardi Comprehensive Cancer Center, and the Biomedical Graduate Research Organization.

 School of Medicine

 Founded in 1851, the School of Medicine is committed to educating medical students in the spirit of the Jesuit ideal of cura personalis, or "care of the whole person."
 Ranked among the top 50 medical schools in the country, in 2008 the school was ranked 40th by U.S. News & World Report.
 The school of Medicine is led by the Dean for Medical Education, Stephen Ray Mitchell, MD.